Wumpf/IncludeToolbox/README.md

     This may sound desirable, but is very messy if there are optional includes (preprocessor) or specific exceptions where not all includes should be in the same place or in the default order.
 *   XY didn't work, what is going on?
     Look in the output window for Include Toolbox to get more information.

+# Optimal Usage Pattern

+1. Start from the header file in your project, that includes only standard library.
+2. Use IWYU and/or TAEIR tool
+3. Add file to mapper with pre-specified .imp file at *Tools>Options>Include Toolbox>Include Mapper*
+4. Add this map file to the IWYU preset at *Tools>Options>Include Toolbox>Include-What-You-Use>Mapping file*
+5. Go through all the headers in your project, including them in mapper file
+6. After that go through all .cpp files with the same tools.
+IWYU has mass processing for several selected files.
+IThe best way of using this tool is in batches of \4-5 files.
+7. Compile files to asses the result.

+# Final Words

+The IWYU itself is far from perfect, TAEIR also, but combinig those tools and Mapping capabilities with other maps, provided by IWYU repo and defaults the results will be just good enough.